 Clean mold off hard surfaces with water and detergent, and dry completely.
-Absorbent materials such as ceiling tiles, that are moldy, may need to be replaced.
+Absorbent materials that are moldy, such as ceiling tiles, may need to be replaced.

 Prevent condensation: Reduce the potential for condensation on cold surfaces (i.e., windows, piping, exterior walls, roof, or floors) by adding insulation.

 Do not install carpeting in areas where there is a perpetual moisture problem.